Akshay-Makwana66/Instagram-Clone/README.md

 #  Explore APIs (hint: use aggregation)
 1. List only public post with Get latest uploaded post(like instagram feeds)
 a.
 Add extra field in reply is the current user liked this post or not
-2. Get every time random post (extra bonus)
+2. Get every time random post (extra bonus) //ye ho gya
 3. Not getting blocked user post (bonus)
 4. Pagination show 10 post per page
 5. List down the post which is liked by me (user) only